cghernan/cghernan.github.io/_research/model-reduction.md

 ## Article

-RobHernández, C. G., Tezaur, R. and Farhat, C. “Gaussian-process-augmented projection-based model order reduction for mitigating the Kolmogorov barrier to reducibility.”, *In preparation*.
+Hernández, C. G., Tezaur, R. and Farhat, C. “Gaussian-process-augmented projection-based model order reduction for mitigating the Kolmogorov barrier to reducibility.”, *In preparation* (2024).